ibm-cloud-docs/discovery-data/migrate-to-v2-api.md

 For example, to add a trained query and its training example documents in v2, you use the request `POST /v2/projects/{project_id}/training_data/queries` and pass the query and all examples in the payload of one call.
 Similarly, if you want to update one example in the training set in v2, you must pass the query and the modified example (along with all of the other examples) to the v2 update endpoint.
 In v1, to update the example information, you use the update example endpoint to modify one example only.

 Another important difference between v1 and v2 is that in v1, the trained model is associated with a particular collection.
 In v2, the trained model is associated with a project.
 You can use the data from multiple collections within a project to train a relevancy model.
-This also means that when creating or updating training examples in v2, the API requires the `collection_id` for the collection where the document is stored.
+When you create or update training examples in v2, the API requires the `collection_id` for the collection where the document is stored.

 | Action | v1 API | v2 API |
 |--------|--------|--------|